 The easiest way to trim your wedding budget?
 Cut your guest list.
 Remember, half of your wedding expenses go to wining and dining your guests.
 If it's costing you $100 per person, eliminating one table of 10 can save you $1,000.

 7. Ask and You Might Receive

 Request an extra hour for cocktails or for your band to throw in that Frank Sinatra sound-alike before you sign on the dotted line.
-Most vendors would rather secure the reservation than nickel-and-dime you early on and turn you off.
-Later on, though, they may have less of a motive to meet you halfway.
+Most vendors would rather secure the reservation than nickel-and-dime you early on (which might turn you off of them).
+Later on, though, they may be less inclined to meet you halfway.

 8. Make a Meal Plan

 Another unforeseen expense?
 Feeding your wedding day crew.
 Before you sign the contracts, make sure you're not required to serve the same meal to your vendors that guests will receive.
 Otherwise, you could be paying for 20 additional lobster tails.
 Choose a less expensive (but equally hearty) meal for them instead.
 You will have to let your wedding caterer know a couple of days before the wedding exactly how many vendors you need to feed (don't forget photography assistants and band roadies) and what you want them to serve.

 In a three-ring binder, compile all your correspondences with vendors, notes you make during meetings, and photos or tear sheets from magazines you want vendors to see.
 Set up a special email address dedicated to your wedding, and store important vendor numbers in your cell phone.
 For on-the-go planning, download the The Knot Wedding Planner app to keep all of your planning info digitally on-hand at all times.

 10. Tend to Your Bar

 Typically, you need one bartender per 50 guests to keep the line at a minimum.
 But if you're serving a signature cocktail that cannot be made ahead of time (or in large quantities), consider adding an extra server designated to this task.